splunk/public-o11y-docs/gdi/opentelemetry/components.rst

    * - ``otlp``
      - Receives data through gRPC or HTTP using OTLP format.
      - Metrics, logs, traces
+   * - ``postgresql``
+     - Queries the PostgreSQL statistics collector.
+Supports PostgreSQL version 9.6 and higher.
+     - Metrics
+   * - :ref:`prometheus-receiver` (``prometheus``)
+     - Provides a simple configuration interface to scrape metrics from a single target.
+     - Metrics
+   * - ``prometheus_simple``
+     - Wraps the ``prometheus`` receiver to provide simplified settings for single targets.
+     - Metrics
    * - :ref:`receiver-creator-receiver` (``receiver_creator``)
      - Instantiates other receivers at runtime based on whether observed endpoints match a configured rule.
 To use the receiver creator, configure one or more observer extensions to discover networked endpoints.
      - N/A
+   * - ``redis``
+     - Retrieves Redis ``INFO`` data from a specific Redis instance and builds metrics from it.
+     - Metrics
+   * - ``sapm``
+     - Receives traces from other collectors or from the SignalFx Smart Agent.
+     - Traces
    * - ``signalfx``
      - Accepts metrics and logs in the proto format.
      - Metrics, logs
-   * - :ref:`prometheus-receiver` (``prometheus``)
-     - Provides a simple configuration interface to scrape metrics from a single target.
-     - Metrics
    * - ``smartagent``
      - Uses the existing Smart Agent monitors as Collector metric receivers.
 Learn more in :ref:`migration-monitors`.
      - Metrics
    * - :ref:`splunk-hec-receiver` (``splunk_hec``)
      - Accepts telemetry in the Splunk HEC format.
      - Metrics, logs, traces
+   * - ``sqlquery`` (Experimental)
+     - Runs custom SQL queries to generate metrics from a database connection.
+     - Metrics
    * - ``zipkin``
      - Receives spans from Zipkin versions 1 and 2.
      - Traces